WokLibCodeClub/Python-Clock/Step4-Setting-second-hand-position/README_trinket.md

-# Setting the position of the second hand
+# Setting the position of the second hand (trinket)

 You've just calculated how many degrees the second hand turns for each second of time.